TheCommsChannel/mesh-rangetest-map/README.md

    python rtmap.py
    ```

-3. An HTML file will be generated which can now be opened to view the range test results
+3. An HTML file named rangetest-map.html will be generated which can now be opened to view the range test results.